 Holding your baby for the first time is a magical experience!
-As the parent of a preterm baby, though, you might not have had a chance to hold your baby yet, and you might still be wondering when you can hold him for the first time.
+As the parent of a preterm baby, though, you might not have had a chance to hold your baby yet, and you might still be wondering when you can hold them for the first time.
 The answer is a little complicated and it depends on a couple of factors, but one thing’s for sure: when it happens, it will be like nothing you’ve ever experienced.

 There are a few things that the NICU staff have to take into account before they can let parents hold their preemie.
-On the one hand, if a baby isn’t ready, his health could be at risk.
+On the one hand, if a baby isn’t ready, their health could be at risk.
 On the other hand, preemies benefit from spending some time in a parent’s arms.
 So, what’s an eager parent to do?